allejo/bzion/README.md

 5. Use the `DATABASE.sql` file to create the necessary database structuce

+6. Create a `cache` directory and make sure that it's writable by your web server user

-6. Rename `bzion-config-example.php` to `bzion-config.php` and configure the settings.
+7. Rename `bzion-config-example.php` to `bzion-config.php` and configure the settings.

 ## License
 GNU Lesser General Public License 3.0<br\>